rohitkgupta/pizzeria/README.md

 Build Instructions: Please use ./gradlew clean build command to build project on your machine.
 This command will run test cases and generate executable jar.

-Note: You may need to run chmod +x gradlew first time to give executable permission to gradlew.
+Note: You may need to run chmod +x gradle and chmod +x gradlew first time to give executable permission to gradlew.

 I have added both Integration and Unit test cases.
 If you start reading code from IntegrationTest.java it will give you better idea of flow and design.